-TheTransfer Pricing Premier Library is your one-stop source for expert transfer pricing analysis, insights, news, and practitioner-to-practitioner guidance to help ensure effective transfer pricing planning, implementation and compliance.FREE TRIAL
+TheTransfer Pricing Premier Library is your one-stop source for expert transfer pricing analysis, insights, news, and practitioner-to-practitioner guidance to help ensure effective transfer pricing planning, implementation and compliance.REQUEST A TRIAL

 Stay up-to-date on the latest transfer pricing issues and laws that could affect you and your clients.
 Be informed of specific country/jurisdiction concerns and practical applications with the ongoing input and insights of leading practitioners in the international tax and transfer pricing fields.

 Written by leading practitioners in this highly complex and constantly evolving practice area, the Transfer Pricing Portfolios provide insightful, expert analysis on transfer pricing rules of the U.S. and select countries.
 Manage intercompany prices and avoid penalties when exchanging goods or services with companies in different countries.